adstuart/azure-privatelink-dns-microhack/README.md

 ![image](images/3.PNG)

+Please ensure that the subnet as fully updated before carrying on to the next step.
+In can take a few minutes.

 ## Task 3: Enable Virtual Network access within SQL Server Firewall

 Create a new Virtual Network rule within your SQL Server Firewall allowing access from the InfrastructureSubnet within which your *az-mgmt-vm* VM resides.
-Notice how it recognises that you have enabled the service endpoint for Azure.SQL in Task 1 - "service endpoint status = enabled".
+Notice how it recognises that you have enabled the service endpoint for Azure.SQL in Task 1 - "Service endpoint status = Enabled".

 ![image](images/4.PNG)